projf/projf-explore/graphics/2d-shapes/README.md

 # 2D Shapes

-This folder contains SystemVerilog designs to accompany the Project F blog post: **[2D Shapes](https://projectf.io/posts/fpga-shapes/)**.
-These designs draw circles, rectangles, and filled shapes in a framebuffer.
+This folder accompanies the Project F blog post: **[2D Shapes](https://projectf.io/posts/fpga-shapes/)**.
+These SystemVerilog designs draw circles, rectangles, and filled shapes in a framebuffer.
 You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
 Have fun.

 File layout: